chef-boneyard/chef-rfc/new/rfcXXX-lifecycle-and-release-policies.md

 Chef OSS that falls under Ad-hoc Release is actively developed by the community and Chef Software but not at such a velocity as to necessitate a cadence release.
 Instead, software releases will be made on an as-needed basis as determined by the maintainers for that software.

-Unlike Cadence Release software, maintainers may decide to release multiple **PATCH** artifacts as Stable Releases (eg. 1.2.3 and 1.2.5 may both be Stable Releases).
+Unlike Cadence Release software, maintainers may decide to release multiple **PATCH** artifacts as Stable Releases (e.g. 1.2.3 and 1.2.5 may both be Stable Releases).
 Communication regarding these releases will still follow the standard Release Communication procedure.

 #### Maintenance Mode